-This Strategy and action plan identifies what the City will do to reap the benefits of digital technology for meeting its aspirations.
+This strategy and action plan identifies what the City will do to reap the benefits of digital technology for meeting its aspirations.
 It builds on recent futures planning and draws insights about how other cities have been exploiting digital technology to secure their futures.
 The relatively low cost and increasingly ubiquitous nature of digital technologies can allow communities to thrive through new opportunities.

-As identified at the Council Members Workshop Action Identified within the Digital Strategy that are currently underway include:
+At the Council Members Workshop actions identified within the Digital Strategy that are currently underway include: